 - 20.A.1.
 Definitions: Except as provided to the contrary, this grievance procedure is restricted to alleged violations of specific section(s) in this Agreement arising during the term of this Agreement.
-A grievance is defined as a formal written allegation filed by a professor and/or the Association that a violation of the specific provision(s) of this Agreement has occurred and that as a consequence, the professor filing the grievance, or Association, has been adversely affected.
-Every grievance shall contain a clear and concise statement of the claimed acts or omissions which gave rise to the grievance, the Article(s) or provision(s) of the Agreement which is claimed to have been violated, misapplied, or misinterpreted, and a statement of the remedy sought. - 20.A.2.
+A grievance is defined as a formal written allegation filed by a unit member and/or the Association that a violation of the specific provision(s) of this Agreement has occurred.
+The parties to the grievance shall be defined as the grievant and the appropriate administrator. - 20.A.2.
 Challenge or Change of Policies: Actions to challenge or change the policies of the District as set forth in the Board Policy or Administrative Procedures must be undertaken under separate legal processes and not in conflict with the provisions of this Agreement.
 Other matters for which a specific method of review is provided by law, by the Board Policy or by the Administrative Procedures of the District are not within the scope of this procedure. - 20.A.3.
-Effort by Parties: The District and the Association agree that every effort will be made to initially settle grievances by the District and the Professor.
-In order to settle grievances informally at the lowest possible level, all educational administrators are empowered to resolve grievances. - 20.A.4.
-Conformation of Grievant: Until the final disposition of the grievance, the grievant is required to conform to the direction of their immediate administrator, except when the grievant's health and safety are endangered. - 20.A.5.
+Effort by Parties: The District and the Association agree that every effort will be made by the District and the unit member to settle grievances informally at the lowest possible level. - 20.A.4.
+Conformation of Grievant: Until final disposition of the grievance, the grievant is required to conform to the direction of their immediate administrator, except when the grievant's health and safety are endangered. - 20.A.5.
 Timeliness: Each party involved in a grievance shall act quickly so that the grievance may be resolved promptly.
-Each party agrees to complete action within the time limits contained in the grievance procedure; however, with the written consent of the Association, the appropriate educational administrator, and the Vice President of Human Resources (VPHR) or designee, the time limitation for any level may be extended.
-Any grievance not advanced to the next level within the time limits established for that level shall bar the grievant from any further right to pursue that grievance, and the grievance shall be deemed resolved with the decision rendered at the previous level (including "Level One Initial").
-Failure on the part of an administrator to answer within the time limits set forth for any level will entitle the employee to proceed to the next level (including "Level One Initial").
-Time limits in each level shall begin at the expiration of the previous time limit or the day following receipt of written decision by the parties in interest.
+Each party agrees to complete action within the time limits contained in the grievance procedure; however, with the written consent of the parties to the grievance, the time limitation for any level may be extended.
+Any grievance not advanced to the next level within the time limits established for that level shall bar the grievant from any further right to pursue that grievance, and the grievance shall be deemed resolved with the decision rendered at the previous level (including "Level One Informal").
+Failure on the part of an administrator to answer within the time limits set forth for any level will entitle the employee to proceed to the next level (including "Level One Informal").
+Time limits in each level shall begin at the expiration of the previous time limit or the day following receipt of written decision by the parties in interest. - 20.A.6.
+Grievance Meetings: Grievance meetings normally will be scheduled by the District so as not to conflict with classroom duties.
+However, if the meeting is expected to be of such duration that it would extend beyond the normal business hours of the District's central office, the District shall provide released time to the grievant, witnesses, and if requested, the President of the Association or the President's designee, so that the session can be accommodated within such business hours.
+This provision shall constitute "reasonable periods of released time" within the meaning of Government Code 3543.1c. - 20.A.7.
+Confidentiality: In order to encourage a professional and harmonious disposition of unit members' grievances, it is agreed that from the time a grievance is filed until it is processed through arbitration, or decided to the